 Resolutions in writing

 A resolution in writing, signed or assented to by all Directors entitled to receive notice of a meeting of the Board is as valid and effective as if it had been passed at a meeting of the Board duly convened and held.
-Any such resolution may consist of several documents (including facsimile, electronic or other similar means of communication) in like form, each signed or assented to by one or more Directors.
+Any such resolution may consist of several documents (including electronic or other similar means of communication) in like form, each signed or assented to by one or more Directors.
 A copy of any such resolution must be entered in or kept with the records of Board proceedings.

 Minutes